4ttth/Tools4Team/README.md

 ## 🚀 Overview

-**CTF AIO Tool** is a web-based platform designed to streamline your Capture The Flag experience.
+**Tools4Team** is a web-based platform designed to streamline your Capture The Flag experience.
 It brings together collaboration, tracking, and analysis tools in a single self-hosted environment, ideal for CTF teams who want efficiency and structure.

 ---